Iryna Lutsenko

-Iryna Stepanivna Lutsenko (Ukrainian: Ірина Степанівна Луценко; born in 7 February 1966), is a Ukrainian politician who had served as a Member of the Verkhovna Rada from 2012 to 2019.
+Iryna Stepanivna Lutsenko (Ukrainian: Ірина Степанівна Луценко; born on 7 February 1966) is a Ukrainian politician, who served as a Member of the Verkhovna Rada from 2012 to 2019.

-She had also been the Representative of the President of Ukraine in the Verkhovna Rada from 2017 to 2019.
+She was also the Representative of the President of Ukraine in the Verkhovna Rada from 2017 to 2019.

 Early life and education

 Iryna Lustenko was born on 7 February 1966 in Dubno, Rivne Oblast.

 In 1988, she graduated from the Lviv Polytechnic Institute with a degree in Applied Mathematics.

 Career

 From 1988 to 1991, she was a software engineer for the automated control system of the Special Design Bureau of the All-Union National Non-Profit Organization Soyuzuchpribor.

 From 1991 to 1994, she was a leading specialist in the Economics Department of the Rivne Regional Executive Committee.

 Between 1994 and 1998, she had been the Deputy Head of the Department of the Rivne Territorial Administration of the Antimonopoly Committee of Ukraine.

 In 1996, she graduated from the Ukrainian State Academy of Water Management, a special faculty with a degree in Accounting and Audit.

 From 1998 to 2004, she was the head of the department of the Kyiv Regional Territorial Branch of the Antimonopoly Committee of Ukraine.

 From 2004 to 2005, she was the head of the department at the Head Office of NJSIC "Oranta".

 From 2005 to 2008, she was Financial Director of Ukrainian Newest Telecommunications LLC.

 From 2008 to 2012, she was the director of Lotos Business Center LLC.

-From 2008 to 2009, she was the part time administrative director of Ukrainian Newest Telecommunications LLC.
+From 2008 to 2009, she was the part-time administrative director of Ukrainian Newest Telecommunications LLC and from 2009 to 2012, part-time commercial director of the same company.

-From 2009 to 2012, she was the part time Commercial Director of Ukrainian Newest Telecommunications LLC.